Root Canal Treatment Wantirna South

 Causes of Infection or Inflammation of the Tissue

-The root canal is the hollow centre of the tooth that is filled with soft, organic material called dental pulp.
+The root canal is the hollow centre of the tooth that is filled with soft, organic material called the dental pulp.
 This tissue contains nerves and blood vessels that supply nutrients to the tooth.
 When this gets infected, root canal treatment becomes necessary.

 Infected dental tissue can be caused by many factors such as: